hlindberg/misc-puppet-docs/data-in-modules.md

   a long list and lots of searching for data.
 * This is however a lesser evil than copying the romulan module settings and the ntp settings into the same file (e.g. `operatingsystem/FreeBSD.yaml`).
-This is particularly bad if someone later decides that the data in the `FreeBSD.yaml` file can be refactored/optimized by intermingling the logic from the two modules.
-After that it is close to impossible to remove one of the modules.
+This is particularly bad if someone later decides that the data in the `FreeBSD.yaml` file can be refactored/optimized by breaking it up.
+  After that it is hard work to figure out exactly what to update (especially if some modules use names in the global name space).
 * We have manual work to do for each update of each module that has data.
-(And the smarter people got we the data as described in the previous bullet, the worse it gets).
+(And the smarter people got with the data as described in the previous bullet, the worse it gets).
 * Basically we now have a *clone-and-own*-antipattern for the *data-concern*.
 It is better than what we started with, but it is still quite bad.